 This module provides a foundation in design practice by introducing topics from different creative and design disciplines.
 Each topic introduces design principles and practical skills that you’ll apply in a series of short design projects.
-Your tutor will support you throughout your project work, organising regular check-ins, discussion opportunities and project reviews.
-Your project work will contribute to your final design portfolio, a professional body of work that reflects your interests and your emerging design practice and identity.
+Your tutor will support you with your project work, organising regular check-ins, discussion opportunities and project reviews.
+Your project work will contribute to your final design portfolio, a professional body of work that reflects your capabilities and interests.
+By the end of the module, you’ll have started to develop your emerging design identity and where it could take you.

 You’ll learn about design by exploring different design principles and learning essential practical skills through six topics and short projects.